 Steve Van Craynest came out on top in the Elite Pro 42 class on Sunday.
 Marty Flegal drove to his second final of the weekend, this time leaving with a runner up.

 To close out the weekend, Bob Kolibsky took home the final check for $20,000.
 Mike Barber has driven to multiple finals lately and picks up another runner up to add to his racing resume.

 If you feel jealous for missing out this weekend, don’t worry!
 The Jim Harrington Bracket Nationals will return to Cecil County Dragway September 26-27.
 When pre-entries open for the Elite Pro 42 Field, you will be able to enter on their website.

 Jessica was born into a family of drag racers and fell in love with the sport at a young age.
 She began competing at 13 and has been hooked ever since!
-She even met her soon-to-be husband at the World Footbrake Challenge VII.
+She even met her husband at the World Footbrake Challenge VII.
 Jessica works full time as an Ultrasound Technologist but spends almost every weekend chasing win lights at IHRA and NHRA bracket races.